-If you recently adopted a feline or are just looking for fun information about your pet, you might be wondering what the best temperature is to keep your companion healthy and happy.
+If you recently adopted a feline or are just looking for fun information about your pet, you might wonder what the best temperature is to keep your companion healthy and happy.
 Cats, it turns out, are amazingly adaptable creatures that do well in hot, temperate, and cold climates.

 Cats typically have temperatures that fall between 99.5° and 102.5°F, only slightly higher than the normal range in humans.
 Cats begin to suffer from heat exposure when environmental conditions cause their temperatures to rise outside the normal range.
 As a general rule, when the mercury rises above 100°F, cats should stay inside.

-Cats whose body temperatures have risen to uncomfortable but not dangerous levels often attempt to cool off by panting, sweating through their paws, drinking water, trying to find shade, and grooming.
-Kitties in the beginning stages of clinical heat stress will display labored breathing and have difficulty with coordination.
+Cats whose body temperatures have risen to uncomfortable but not dangerous levels often attempt to cool off by panting, sweating through their paws, drinking water, trying to find shade and grooming.
+Cats in the beginning stages of clinical heat stress will display labored breathing and have difficulty with coordination.
 If left untreated, heat stress causes unconsciousness and even death.

 If your cat is just starting to exhibit indications they’re too hot, bring them to a cool location, give them access to cool (not cold) water, and encourage them to drink.
 You can also moisten your cat’s fur to provide some relief from the heat, although you may pay the price later since most cats dislike human-initiated activities involving water.